zv/zv.github.com/_posts/2012-02-07-zine-in-progress.markdown

 <p>Tony LeTigre still operates as the editor at large, while I work on as "Technical Editor"</p>

-<p>After a lot of extremely hard work to put together the issues.
-Following a resounding success and praise for extremely high quality of social and technical commentary -- ZiP is carried today in bookstores and zine publication collations around San Francisco, speaking for a disaffected generation of makers, phreaks and and anyone who lives under the pithy slogan "hack the pl8"</p>
+<p>After an extraordinary amount of work writing the articles, editing submissions, finding a publisher, ZiP was released as an unexpectedly resounding success with praise for the extremely high quality of social and technical commentary.
+ZiP is carried today in bookstores and zine publication collations around San Francisco, speaking for a disaffected generation of makers, phreaks and and anyone who lives under the pithy slogan "hack the pl8"</p>

 <p>You can pick up a copy at Bridge Bookstore, Mission Comics and a few other selected purveyors of this fine publication.</p>